-The Department for Education has produced new on line advice, which outlines the government's approach to bullying, schools' legal obligations, the principles underpinning effective anti-bullying strategies and lists some specialist sources of information and resources.
-This can be found on the DfE website.
+The Department for Education has produced on line advice, which outlines the government's approach to bullying, schools' legal obligations, the principles underpinning effective anti-bullying strategies and lists some specialist sources of information and resources.

 The NASUWT believes that the best way for schools to show that it has ‘due regard’ for fostering good relations would be for schools to have robust policies to deal with both the bullying of pupils and adults.

 The NASUWT has been at the forefront of raising the problem of prejudice-related bullying and has ensured that this particular type of bullying is included in Government anti-bullying guidance.

 The NASUWT previously engaged in a constructive dialogue with the then Department for Children, Schools and Families (DCSF), now the Department for Education on a programme of work to tackle prejudice-related bullying in schools.
 This resulted in a range of guidance on tackling bullying related to race, religion and culture, followed by advice on cyberbullying along with the of the overarching ‘Safe to Learn?’ advice on how to embed anti-bullying work in schools.